-With a market share at 15.5%, Gartner estimates Azure annual revenues of $5 billion and a growth of 60.9% in 2018.
+With a market share at 15.5%, Gartner estimates Azure annual revenues of $5 billion and a growth of 60.9% in 2018, boosting Azure market share.
 However, getting a true picture of Microsoft’s public cloud infrastructure market share remains a mystery.
 As Microsoft continues to mask Azure revenue in a combined “commercial cloud business”.

-In 2019, Microsoft looks set to take market share from AWS, reporting H1 YoY growth of 70% in Azure revenues.
+In 2019, Microsoft looks set to claim AWS market share, reporting H1 YoY growth of 70% in Azure revenues.
 Overall, Microsoft’s Q1 and Q2 combined commercial cloud business revenue is now reported to be $20.6 billion, a 40% growth on H1 2018.

 Owning a 7.7% public cloud market share according to Gartner, Alibaba has annual revenues of $2.49 billion, and impressive growth of 92.6% in 2018.
 The Chinese ecommerce giant continues its impressive growth into 2019, reporting Q1 and Q2 combined revenues of $2.2 billion, a growth of 66%.
 This places the company’s annual revenue run rate in excess of $4 billion.